thomis/eventhub-processor2/README.md

     end

     def handle_message(message, args = {})
       # deal with your parsed EventHub message
       # message.class => EventHub::Message
+      puts message.process_name # or whatever you need to do

       # args is a hash with currently following keys
       # => :queue_name (used when listening to multiple queues)